gardening is a serious creative discipline.

 That early curiosity deepened when I visited England.
 I visited the gardens at Hidcote, Sissinghurst, Kiftgate Court.

 These are not simply beautiful places.
-They are complete worlds, each shaped by someone who was committed to making something enduring.
+They are complete worlds.
+Each shaped by someone who was committed to making something extraordinary.

-Walking through them, I kept returning to one question: Why aren’t more gardens in America made this way?
-That question continues to shape the work at Garden Moxie.
+As I walked through those gardens, I kept thinking of one question: Why aren’t more gardens in America made this way?
+That question shapes my work at Garden Moxie.

 In The Tradition